 Reviewed By Laurel-Lea Shannon

-XX2i Optics, from R.A.C.E., the same company that sells Rudy Project, are performance-class sports sunglasses sold at value prices.
+XX2i Optics, from R.A.C.E. are performance-class sports sunglasses sold at value prices.
 The France1 Dual Pro Sunglass Kit comes with two pairs of sunglasses, one white gloss frame and the other demi tortoise, both with brown lenses, plus 3 spare lenses: clear, yellow, and orange.
 These multisport glasses are suitable for running, cycling, or any sport where you need glasses to stay put and not fog up.

 I tested them over the spring cycling season for two months.
 The XX2i perform as promised.
 I especially like the sleek, lightweight design, which makes them suitable not just for road cycling, but for a day in town, out on the trails, or at the beach.
 You’ll get a lot of wear out of these beauties, and at an attractive price.